usnistgov/SpectrumBrowser/README.md

 Populate the DB with test data

-    cd SpectrumBrowser/flask/data
+    cd SpectrumBrowser/flask
-    python populate_db.py -data LTE_UL_bc17_ts103b.dat
+    python populate_db.py -data data/LTE_UL_bc17_ts103b.dat
     This will run for a while ( about 5 minutes)
     (this file is not on github - too big.
-Ask mranga@nist.gov when you are ready for this step.)
+Ask mranga@nist.gov for data files when you are ready for this step.)

 Start the development web server (only supports http)